Misiones Province: History

 Indigenous peoples of various tribes lived in the area of the future province for thousands of years.
-At the time of European encounter, it was occupied by the Kaingang and Xokleng tribes, later followed by the Guarani tribe.
+At the time of European encounter, the area was occupied by the Kaingang and Xokleng tribes, later followed by the Guarani tribe.
 The first European to visit the region, Sebastian Cabot, discovered Apipé Falls while navigating the Paraná River in December 1527.
 In 1541 Álvar Núñez Cabeza de Vaca reached the Iguazú Falls.

-In the 17th century, members of the Society of Jesus came to the region as missionaries, initially led by Diego de Torres Bello.
-They began to establish a string of Jesuit Reductions, most notably that of San Ignacio.
+In the 17th century, members of the Society of Jesus came to the region as missionaries, initially led by Diego de Torres Bello (1551-1638).
+From 1609 onwards the Jesuits established a string of Jesuit Reductions, most notably that of San Ignacio (founded in 1610).
 In a few years they set up 30 mission villages.
 They taught the Guarani western-style agriculture and crafts.
 Their crafts were sold and traded along the river and they shared in the Reductions' prosperity.

 In 1759 the Portuguese government, at the insistence of its anti-Jesuit Secretary of State, the Marquis de Pombal, ordered all Reductions closed in its territory (which then included much of present-day Misiones Province).
 The Marquis eventually prevailed in 1773 on Pope Clement XIV to have the Jesuit Order suppressed.
 With the abandoning of the missions, the prosperous trade surrounding these Reductions quickly vanished.
 Colonists imposed a brutal plantation economy in the region, forcing the Guarani to act as slave labor.

 In 1814, Gervasio Posadas, the Director of the United Provinces of the Río de la Plata, declared Misiones annexed to Argentina's Corrientes (at this time Argentina was quasi-independent but nominally still a Spanish colony).
 Argentina did not exert de facto control over Misiones, which was claimed by several countries and effectively governed itself.
 In 1830 Argentine military forces from Corrientes Province took control of Misiones.

-In 1838 Paraguay occupied Misiones, claiming the area on the basis that the Misiones population consisted of indigenous Guarani, the major ethnic group of Paraguay.
-In 1865 Paraguayan forces invaded Misiones again in what became the War of the Triple Alliance (1864–1870).
+In 1838, Paraguay occupied Misiones, claiming the area on the basis that the Misiones population consisted of indigenous Guarani, the major ethnic group of Paraguay.
+In 1865, Paraguayan forces invaded Misiones again in what became the War of the Triple Alliance (1864–1870).
 Following the defeat of Paraguay and its peace agreement with Argentina (eventually signed in 1876), Paraguay gave up its claim to the Misiones territory.

 Although Argentina had claimed Misiones since 1814, academics tend to interpret Argentine possession of Misiones as beginning with the defeat of Paraguay in the War of the Triple Alliance.
-Bethell writes that "the treaty of alliance [i.e. against Paraguay] contained secret clauses providing for the annexation of disputed territory in northern Paraguay by Brazil and regions in the east and west of Paraguay by Argentina...
-After a long and harrowing war (1865–70), Argentina got it from a prostrate Paraguay territory in Misiones."
+John Lynch writes that "the treaty of alliance [i.e. against Paraguay] contained secret clauses providing for the annexation of disputed territory in northern Paraguay by Brazil and regions in the east and west of Paraguay by Argentina [...].
+After a long and harrowing war (1865–70), Argentina prised from a prostrate Paraguay territory in Misiones between the Paraná and the Uruguay and other land further west."

 Scobie states that "the political status of Misiones remained vague" and that Argentina gained the region "as a by-product of the Paraguayan war in the 1860s".